Interpretability at Scale: Identifying Causal Mechanisms in Alpaca: Appendix

 \subsection{Training Details}

 \paragraph{Training Setups} During training for \newDAS{}, model weights are frozen except for the rotation matrix.
 To train the rotation matrix, we use \texttt{Adam}~\cite{kingma2014adam} as our optimizer with an effective batch size of 64 and a learning rate of $10^{-3}$.
 We use a different learning rate $10^{-2}$ for our boundary indices for quicker convergence.
-We train our rotation matrix for 3 epochs and evaluate with a separate evaluation set for each 200 training steps, and we save the best rotation matrix evaluated on the evaluation set during training and test on another hold-out testing set.
+We train our rotation matrix for 3 epochs and evaluate with a separate evaluation set for each 200 training steps, and we save the best rotation matrix evaluated on the evaluation set during training and test on another held-out testing set.
 Our training set has 20K examples.
-Our in-training evaluation is limited to 200 examples for a quicker training time, and the hold-out testing dataset has 1K examples.
-These datasets are generated on the fly for different causal models guarded by our random seeds.
-The rotation matrix is trained by using the orthogonalized parameterization provided by the \texttt{torch} library\footnote{\href{https://pytorch.org/docs/stable/generated/torch.nn.utils.parametrizations.orthogonal.html}{pytorch.org/docs/stable/generated/torch.nn.utils.parametrizations.orthogonal.html}}.
-For boundary learning, we anneal temperature from 50.0 to 0.10 with a step number equal to the total training step, and temperature steps with gradient backpropagation.
+Our in-training evaluation is limited to 200 examples for quicker training time, and the hold-out testing dataset has 1K examples.
+These datasets are generated on the fly for different causal models (i.e., different random seeds result in different training data).
+The rotation matrix is trained by using the orthogonalized parameterization provided by the \texttt{torch} library.\footnote{\href{https://pytorch.org/docs/stable/generated/torch.nn.utils.parametrizations.orthogonal.html}{pytorch.org/docs/stable/generated/torch.nn.utils.parametrizations.orthogonal.html}} For boundary learning, we anneal temperature from 50.0 to 0.10 with a step number equal to the total training steps and temperature steps with gradient backpropagation.
 Each alignment experiment is enabled with \texttt{bfloat16} and can fit within a single A100 GPU.
 Each alignment experiment takes about 1.5 hrs.
 To finish all of our experiments, it takes roughly 2 weeks of run-time with 2 $\times$ A100 nodes with 8 GPUs each.
 We run experiments with 3 distinct random seeds and report the best result using IIA as our metrics.